espocrm/documentation/docs/development/di.md

 # Dependency Injection

-There are two types of classes that utilizes DI:
+There are two different DI frameworks in Espo.
+The first utilizes *container* object, the second – *injectableFactory*.

+Two types of classes:

-* Container Services
+* Container services
 * Classes that implement *Injectable* interface

 ## Container services